- 35 million websites tested and over 760,000 blocked by ISP content filters

 |Drainage and drain unblocking||107||3||3|

-Similarly, sites for counselling and mental health support may contain references to suicide, self-harm and sex, while addiction support services will naturally refer to drugs and alcohol.
+Similarly, websites for counselling and mental health support may contain references to suicide, self-harm and sex, while addiction support services will naturally refer to drugs and alcohol.

 The damage caused by this type of filtering is potentially very large, and ISPs should therefore take proactive steps to ensure that their filtering systems exempt sites which fit into these categories.